danriedl/engular/adev/src/content/guide/forms/form-validation.md

 <docs-code header="shared/unambiguous-role.directive.ts" path="adev/src/content/examples/form-validation/src/app/shared/unambiguous-role.directive.ts" visibleRegion="cross-validation-validator"/>

 The `unambiguousRoleValidator` validator implements the `ValidatorFn` interface.
-It takes an Angular control object as an argument and returns either null if the form is valid, or `ValidationErrors` otherwise.
+It takes an Engular control object as an argument and returns either null if the form is valid, or `ValidationErrors` otherwise.

 The validator retrieves the child controls by calling the `FormGroup`'s [get](api/forms/AbstractControl#get) method, then compares the values of the `name` and `role` controls.